Leadership Team Coaching for Senior Teams

 Sustainment plan: self-coaching practices so the team doesn’t become dependent on the coach

-For in-depth program details, or customised options…
+For in-depth programme details, or customised options…

-Team Coaching Client Feedback…
+Team Development Coaching Client Feedback…

 “As our team coach … Edwin engaged and put programs together to reconnect the team in this new virtual world not only did this give a sense of belonging but also reenergised the team to develop, deliver and grow individually and as team members.
 I can say today we are a stronger team based on Edwin’s coaching program and development.”.